2009, 2010 and 2011

 (Fragile Tension - with friendly permission of © Lynn (M)factr)

-Unfortunately some demos leaked and finally the whole mastered album.
-They
+Unfortunately, some demos leaked out, and finally the whole mastered album.

-took it as it was and comforted themselves by knowing that the fans would
+They took it as it came, and comforted themselves in the knowledge that the

-On April 20 the album Sounds Of The Universe (SOTU)
+On 20 April the album Sounds of the Universe (SOTU) was released.

-Of course they tried to explain the album, said things like that they wanted
+The band, of course, tried to explain the album, said things like that they

-it to sound as if they drove with a car in a tunnel by night and that this
+wanted it to sound as if they drove with a car in a tunnel by night and that

-album was less "dark" than Playing The Angel.
-Again they tried to
+this album was less "dark" than Playing the Angel.
+Again, they tried to

-point out that there was a lot of humour in the lyrics.
+point out that there was a lot of humour in their lyrics.

 Martin: "There's always a lot of humour on our records but there's